Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

 layout: post
 title: Understanding the Transactional Nature of Smart Contracts during message calls
 ---
 In this post I attempt to summarize my understandings about the transactional nature of Smart contract execution while attempting message calls.
 I conducted this study, while trying to understand the DAO exploit.
 The basis of the DAO exploit is a recursive(or rather reentrant) message call.
 One important point to note that an exception(during a message call or otherwise) in the Ethereum Virtual Machine , would imply reverting all changes to **state and balance**.
-So, the attacker has to be careful not to hit any exception while attempting the reentrant call.
+Solidity has a documentation on [cases](http://solidity.readthedocs.io/en/latest/control-structures.html#exceptions) where exceptions are thrown automatically.
+However in certain cases like `send` we need to manually raise an exception using `throw`.
+So, the attacker has to be careful not to hit any exceptions while attempting the reentrant call to avoid reverting.
 I also rectify certain mistaken assumptions, I made in my previous post.

 So let us start by looking at the simplified version of a reentrant bug, as mentioned in multiple blogs and the paper Making Smart Contracts Smarter.